lydia-dr/TMDB/README.md

 _Here's a quick guide on how to navigate this rep:_

-There are two folders:
+There are two main files:

-- Code: Contains one file of python code, detailing the entire EDA process.
+- one file of python code, detailing the entire EDA process.
-- Data: Contains one .csv file on TMBD.
+- one .csv file on TMBD.